User Account Control: Allow UIAccess applications to prompt for elevation without using the secure desktop

 Describes the best practices, location, values, and security considerations for the User Account Control: Allow UIAccess applications to prompt for elevation without using the secure desktop security policy setting.

-This security setting controls whether User Interface Accessibility (UIAccess or UIA) programs can automatically disable the secure desktop for elevation prompts that are used by a standard user.
+This security setting controls whether User Interface Accessibility (UIAccess or UIA) programs can automatically disable the secure desktop for elevation prompts used by a standard user.

 Note: This setting does not change the behavior of the UAC elevation prompt for administrators.

 Microsoft UI Automation is the current model to support accessibility requirements in the Windows operating systems.
-Applications that are designed to support an accessible user experience control the behavior of other Windows applications on behalf of the user.
-When all applications on the automation client computer and server are running as a standard user (that is, at a medium integrity level), the UIPI restrictions do not interfere with the Microsoft UI automation model.
+Applications that support an accessible user experience control the behavior of other Windows applications for the user.
+When all applications on the automation client computer and server are running as a standard user (that is, at a medium integrity level), the UIPI restrictions don't interfere with the Microsoft UI automation model.